total-typescript/total-typescript-book/book-content/book.md

 audioElement.p; // play, pause, part etc
 ```

-You’ll often want to manually trigger autocomplete.
+You'll often want to manually trigger autocomplete.
 In VS Code, the `Ctrl + Space` keyboard shortcut will show you a list of suggestions for what you're typing.

 For example, if you were adding an event listener to an element, you would see a list of available events: